soxueren/atsd/api/data/series/examples/query-tags-wildcard.md

-# Series Query: Match all tags with wildcard
+# Series Query: Match All Tags with Wildcard

 ## Description